grafana/dskit/services/README.md

 ### Using `NewTimerService`

 The Timer service runs a supplied function on every tick.
-If this function returns an error, the service will fail.
+If this function returns an error, the service fails.
-Otherwise the service will continue calling the supplied function until stopped via `StopAsync`.
+Otherwise, the service continues calling the supplied function until stopped using `StopAsync`.

 ### Using `BasicService` struct